Emerson, Manitoba

-Emerson is an unincorporated community recognized as a local urban district in south central Manitoba, Canada, located within the Municipality of Emerson – Franklin.
-It has a population of 678 as of the 2016 Canada census.
+Emerson is an unincorporated community recognized as a local urban district (LUD) in south central Manitoba, Canada, located within the Municipality of Emerson – Franklin.
+It has a population of 660 as of the 2021 Canada census.

 Location and transportation

-Emerson, named after writer Ralph Waldo Emerson, is located 96 kilometers south of Winnipeg along the Red River, just north of the United States border at the point where the province of Manitoba and states of Minnesota and North Dakota meet.
-The community is bordered by the Rural Municipality of Montcalm in Manitoba, Pembina County in North Dakota, and Kittson County in Minnesota.
-The towns of St. Vincent, Minnesota and Pembina, North Dakota are located just a few kilometers south of the border in the United States.
-The unincorporated community of Noyes, Minnesota lies immediately across the border from Emerson, however the border crossing between the two is now closed.
+Emerson is 96 kilometres south of Winnipeg along the Red River, just north of the United States border at the point where the province of Manitoba and states of Minnesota and North Dakota meet.
+Being in the far southwestern corner of municipality, the LUD shares borders with the Rural Municipality of Montcalm in Manitoba, Pembina County in North Dakota, and Kittson County in Minnesota.
+The towns of St. Vincent, Minnesota, and Pembina, North Dakota, are just a few kilometres south of the border in the United States.
+The unincorporated community of Noyes, Minnesota, lies immediately across the border from Emerson; however, the border crossing between the two is now closed.

 The principal roads serving Emerson are Highway 75 and Provincial Road 200, which run north to Winnipeg along either side of the Red River.

-As of 2020 Highway 75 at Emerson is currently being redeveloped in order to accommodate expansion of the Emerson port of entry.
+As of 2020 Highway 75 at Emerson was being redeveloped in order to accommodate expansion of the Emerson port of entry.
 As part of this project, Emerson's access to Highway 75 was moved 1.2 km north of the former junction (removed in 2019).